Shashank-3002/Verilog/Mini_CNN/README.md

 # 🧠 Parameterised CNN Compute Unit with Overflow Detection

 A **hardware implementation of a mini Convolutional Neural Network (CNN) compute unit** in **Verilog**, designed for FPGA and hardware accelerator use.
-This project was developed as part of the **Yukti 2025 Hardware Design Competition**.
+This project was developed as part of the **Yukti 2025 Chip Design Challenge at IIIT Dharwad**.

 ---